ruziev-dev/near-stakewars-iii/content/challenge_013.md

 > config.json  data  genesis.json  _node_key.json  _validator_key.json
 ```

-### **❗Important №2 First** You must stop neard daemon on old host then you can restart your daemon on new host with new keys
+### **Important ❗** First You must stop neard daemon on old host then you can restart your daemon on new host with new keys

 1. Stop daemon neard on old host